Holographic duals of evaporating black holes: Setup and basic properties

 It is well known that dynamical gravity is induced on a braneworld model in AdS$_{D}$ \cite{Randall:1999vf,Karch:2000ct}.
 When the brane is close to the asymptotic AdS boundary, the effective theory on the brane is well described by $D-1$-dimensional Einstein gravity (with a graviton mass if the brane has AdS$_{D-1}$ geometry).

 In our construction, with \eqref{limit}, we focus on a region near the AdS center, since the dynamics of the horizon is localized there.
 This means that the effective theory on the brane receives large corrections, as can be confirmed by an explicit analysis of the higher-order terms.
 Hence, it does not reproduce well gravity in $D-1$ dimensions and, instead, gravity on the brane is closer to a $D$-dimensional theory.
 This is a limitation of the large $D$ approach to this problem.
 Nevertheless, as we will see, although our results may not be quantitatively accurate, the conclusions appear to be physically sensible and qualitatively sound.
-Perhaps, after all, when $D$ is large the distinction between gravity in $D-1$ or in $D$ dimensions is not too relevant.

 With this framework in place, in the next two sections we present the results of the numerical solutions of the effective equations for several phenomena.
 These calculations provide the basis for the pictorial accounts that we gave in the introduction.